MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 <h4 id="topology-constraints-collective">Topology constraints</h4>
 The MobileFirst Server administration service, the MobileFirst Server live update service, and MobileFirst Operations Console must be installed in a Liberty collective controller.
 The MobileFirst runtime and the MobileFirst Server push service must be installed in every member of the Liberty collective cluster.

-The context root of the live update service must be defined as **<adminContextRoot>config**.
+The context root of the live update service must be defined as **the-adminContextRootconfig**.
 The context root of the push service must be **imfpush**.
-For more information about the constraints, see [Constraints on the MobileFirst Server components and MobileFirst Analytics](../topologies/#constraints-on-mobilefirst-server-administration-service-mobilefirst-server-live-update-service-and-mobilefirst-runtime).
+For more information about the constraints, see [Constraints on the MobileFirst Server components and MobileFirst Analytics](../topologies/#constraints-on-the-mobilefirst-server-components-and-mobilefirst-analytics).

 <h4 id="application-server-settings-collective">Application server settings</h4>
 You must configure the **<webContainer>** element to load the servlets immediately.
 This setting is required for the initialization through JMX.
 For example: `<webContainer deferServletLoad="false"/>`.